sunspla-sh/gis-notes/readme.md

     - A **Point** is a feature with only a single vertex
     - A **Polyline** is a feature with two or more vertices where the first and last vertex are not equal
-    - A **Polygon** is a feature with three or more vertices where the first and last vertex are equal
+    - A **Polygon** is a feature with four or more vertices where the first and last vertex are equal (alternatively, one could infer a polygon from three vertices if a line is always assumed to be drawn from the last vertex back to the first vertex)